dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

 http://dev.virtualearth.net/REST/v1/Locations/?postalCode=55116&countryRegion=US&key=api-key

 Named parameters passed to a POST invocation will be [form url encoded](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.1) in the request body.

+note: Both parameter names and values are `UrlEncoded` internally, so there is no need to escape them.

 ### Passing content